affffffffffffffffffffff/CS1-arduino-projects/README.md

 Have a phrase scroll across the LED Dot Matrix.
 Given phrase was "You are what you eat!"
 ### mar06a
 Sync an Arduino's RTC module with your system time.
+### mar07a
+Display text on an LCD screen.
+Blinks between the top/bottom rows.